Go Server SDK

 Approval Backend

-approval := server.NewApprovalBackend(client)When a contract has effect: pending_approval, the approval backend sends the request to the console and polls for a decision.
+approval := server.NewApprovalBackend(client)When a rule has action: ask, the approval backend sends the request to the control plane and polls for a decision.

 Hot-Reload via SSE

-The SSE watcher listens for contract_update events from the console.
-When the server pushes new contracts, the guard reloads without downtime.
+The SSE watcher listens for ruleset_updated events from the control plane.
+When the server pushes new rulesets, the guard reloads without downtime.

 watcher := server.NewSSEWatcher(client, myGuard,